 On this course you can:

-We are an Accredited Centre for the Chartered Institute of Personnel and Development (CIPD).
+We are an Approved Centre for the Chartered Institute of Personnel and Development (CIPD).
 Following the PgDip which provides the generalist grounding needed to operate as an HR professional; this course equips you to operate effectively at a strategic HR level.